datasone/trackfs-rs/README.md

 # trackfs-rs

 Fast FUSE filesystem splitting FLAC with CUE into individual track files

 This project is inspired by [andresch/trackfs](https://github.com/andresch/trackfs), made faster by not re-encoding the full FLAC track, as well as wrote in Rust language.

+Currently, `trackfs-rs` supports following file types:

-Currently, FLAC with CUE files and FLAC with embedded CUE files (through `cuesheet` vorbis comment) are supported.
+- FLAC files along with CUE file
+- FLAC with embedded CUE file (through `cuesheet` in vorbis comment metadata, `CUESHEET` metadata block in FLAC is not supported)
+- WAV files along with CUE file (currently, the non-standard wav metadata are directly passed instead of further processed with CUE tracks info, e.g. `id3` RIFF chunk)

 ## Usage

 `trackfs-rs --help`:

 ```
 Usage: trackfs-rs [OPTIONS] <BASE_DIR> <MOUNTPOINT>